 The following Endpoint Properties tabs are populated during endpoint software installation.
 These tabs update when there is a software update on the endpoint:

-- Overview: displays the endpoint name, engine version, host and agent information, Operating System, Network Interfaces, Memory information, and Storage device information
+- Overview: Displays the endpoint name, Malwarebytes version information, host and agent information, Operating System, Network Interfaces, Memory information, and Storage device information.

 All dates and times shown are relative to your browser settings.
 You may select individual items on these tabs to see more details.

 You may refresh assets using Actions > Refresh Assets or schedule an Asset Inventory Scan to force a refresh at a specified time.
 Scheduled asset refreshes can be useful if you need frequent Endpoint Properties updates.